 6. Changing Locks on the Property

 It's important to change the locks after the sheriff removes the tenant from your property.
 This prevents the tenant from re-entering the property for any reason.

-However, the sheriff must be present during the change of locks.
-The law also requires that the changing of the locks be done by a professional locksmith.
+However, it is best for the sheriff to be present during the changing of the locks and for the changing of the locks to be done by a professional locksmith.

 7. Handling Personal Property

 After changing the locks, you may find that the tenant has left behind some personal property.
-In that case, you are required to serve them a 7-day notice to collect.
+In that case, you are required to serve them a notice to collect.
 Otherwise, the property is considered abandoned and may be disposed of.

 Timeline for the Eviction Process

 Usually, the eviction process takes a little bit over a month, as follows.